 Meanwhile, multibillion-dollar American corporations like Exxon, Google and Bank of America are making record profits.
 And while the deficit climbs and the cuts go deeper, corporations with intimate ties to political leaders are concealing colossal profits overseas to avoid paying U.S. income tax.

 ‘We’re not broke’ is the story of how fed-up Americans from across the country, take their frustration to the streets and vow to make the corporations pay their fair share.

-In the aftermath of the worst financial crisis in living memory BBC business editor Robert Peston examines how the world got to this point and how the collossal imbalances in the global economy have left the UK in need of a radical economic overhaul.
+In the aftermath of the worst financial crisis in living memory BBC business editor Robert Peston examines how the world got to this point, and how the colossal imbalances in the global economy have left the UK in need of a radical economic overhaul.